-- The spouse/defacto partner of the member.
+- The spouse or de facto partner of the member

-- Any child of the member, whether biological, step or adopted.
+- Any child of the member, whether biological, step or adopted

 What are the different kinds of beneficiary nominations?

-Binding death nominations
+Binding death benefit nominations

-A binding death nomination is a written notice provided to the trustee of your super fund which explicitly nominates a beneficiary for your super benefit in the case of your death.
-As mentioned, you can choose to nominate either a dependent or a legal personal representative, and a dependent can be a spouse, child, or any other person (s) who could be seen as financially dependent on you at the time of your death.
+A binding death benefit nomination is a written notice provided to the trustee of your super fund which explicitly nominates a beneficiary for your super benefit in the case of your death.
+As mentioned, you can choose to nominate either a dependant or a legal personal representative to receive your super, and a dependant can be a spouse, child, or any other person (or people) who is financially dependent on you at the time of your death.

-If you nominate your legal personal representative, then your super benefit will become part of your assets distributed as dictated by your will; in the case of you not having a will, your super benefit will be distributed according to the laws that concern people who die without a will (intestate).
+If you nominate your legal personal representative, then your super benefit will become part of your assets distributed as dictated by your will.
+If you don’t have a will, your super benefit will be distributed according to the laws that concern people who die without a will (intestate).

-While a binding death nomination can be a helpful way to make sure that your super benefit goes to your intended beneficiary, it’s important to note that not all people with superannuation can make a binding death nomination.
-Not all super funds offer the option, and a super fund member can only make a nomination if the governing rules of their fund expressly permit them to do so.
+While a binding death benefit nomination can be a helpful way to make sure that your super benefit goes to your intended beneficiary, it’s important to note that not all people with superannuation can make a binding death benefit nomination.
+Not all super funds offer the option, and a super fund member can only make a nomination if the governing rules of their fund permit them to do so.

-Lapsing vs non-lapsing binding death nominations
+Lapsing vs. non-lapsing binding death benefit nominations

-Non-binding death nominations
+Non-binding death benefit nominations